noobfromvn/noobfromvn.github.io/_posts/2018-08-27-redo-transport-user.md

 ```

-### 3) Make log switch to applying redo log that which include create user statement and move password file to standby database.
+### 3) Make log switch to applying redo log that which include create user statement and copy password file to standby database.
 **-- Primary database**

 Switch logfile: